sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/286_Working_with_Query_Params.md

 	return <h1>Age: {age}</h1>;
 }
 ```
+Note that URL params are accessible before page load, since URL determine the page (even in case of React Router, FIXME: (really, always??)).

 ### 2. Writing to query params
 We used the `useHistory` hook to navigate to a different path.